Handy Nail Polish Remover Hacks (That Have Nothing to Do With Your Nails)

 To rid a tub or shower of soap and scum stains, dilute nail polish remover with a little bit of water, and use a stiff brush to quickly scrub away residue.
 You can also use hydrogen peroxide in the bathroom as a toilet cleaner.

 Sanitize beauty tools

 Beauty tools like tweezers, eye last curlers, and nail clippers can harbour germs, especially if shared among family members.
 Rinse these items in nail polish remover and wipe clean for sanitized beauty products.

 Refresh your nail polish

-The most common use of nail polish remover is to take off polish from your nails.
-But you can actually pour a bit of nail polish remover into old bottles of nail polish that start getting dried up or chunky.
+The most common use of nail polish remover is to take polish off your nails.
+But you can actually pour a bit of nail polish remover into old bottles of nail polish that have started to dry up or get chunky.
 Pour a very small drop into the polish and shake well to squeeze a few more manicures out of the bottle.